Blog

 Ultimately, the best way to “secure” Claude Cowork against novel indirect prompt injection vulnerabilities stems across four layers:

-[3] configuring restrictions on the types of actions that Claude can take based on output (e.g. restrict sites Claude in Chrome can click on), and
+[3] configuring restrictions on the types of actions that Claude can take based on output (e.g., restrict the sites Claude in Chrome can click on), and

 However, Claude’s settings are a bit interesting – not every single one operates in isolation.
-For example, if an admin turns off the ability for users to upload skills, the organization and its users also lose the ability to leverage plugins.
+For example, to enable Skills, an organization must enable Cloud Code Execution and File Creation.
 Below, we walk through different combinations of ways you can set up Claude Cowork - that have different tradeoffs between functionality and risk - accounting for what combinations are actually feasible given what settings can be on (or off) at the same time.

 Configurations vs Functionality